allaboutapps/WebViewController/README.md

 ## Usage

-Init WebViewController with ContentType.
+The `WebViewController` needs to be initialized with a `ContentType`.
-ContentType could be an external URL, hmtl file in bundle or just an html string.
+ContentType can either be an external URL, a local HTML file in the application bundle or an HTML string.

 ```swift
 let url = NSURL(string: "https://apple.com")!